Rakutanian People's Air Force¶

 - Tactical strike against Gorlish military and infrastructure targets

-- Long-range cruise-missile strikes at moderate tempo against Gorlish and limited Aegiran infrastructure (coordination with CSAT)
+- Long-range conventional strikes at moderate tempo against Gorlish and limited Aegiran infrastructure (coordination with CSAT)

 - Air defense of the homeland — substantial activity, including engagement of WDP coalition strike aircraft attempting Rakutanian airspace penetration